 Let’s take a closer look at one of the most interesting areas of game techniques applications:

 Today customers have more than an ample selection of brands to choose from.
-And it is your duty not only to get them hooked on your product and also engage them with it and thus make them loyal customers.
+And it is your duty not only to get them hooked on your product and also to engage them with it and thus make them loyal customers.

 The way to do it — by making their experience with your product unique.
 Leverage some of the much hype tech trends, like augmented reality to entice them and achieve your marketing objectives.
 You can introduce gaming techniques to your loyalty programs, create rewards-based promotions that your customers can benefit from.